-Deconsolidating democracy: the politics of Turkey's social spending under AKP rule, with M. Cammett (Harvard University), E. Sergenti (World Bank).
+Unfair play: the politics of Turkey's social spending under AKP rule.
+With M. Cammett (Harvard University), E. Sergenti (World Bank).

 Most studies in the literature on distributive politics assume that politicians always attempt to win support by strategically targeting goods.
 We relax this assumption, probing the conditions under which parties may exploit universal, programmatic distribution as a political strategy.
 We analyze patterns of central government spending in Turkey from 2004 through 2014, when the ruling Justice and Development Party (AKP) gained and consolidated its power.
 In line with existing theories, we show that the party aimed to cement its strongholds with higher amounts of expenditure, to channel marginal constituencies with non-excludable, irreversible goods, and to punish the main opposition party across most lines of spending.
 At the same time, we provide robust evidence of how the party shielded some sectors from strategic targeting, showcasing them as exemplars of their technocratic prowess and good governance credentials.

 Bringing politics (back) into Economic Geography.
 National electoral dynamics and local economic growth in Turkey.